TRSV-egor/TRSV-egor/README.md

-- 👋 Hi, I’m @TRSV-egor
+- 👋 Hi, I’m @TRSV-egor from Russia.
+- 👨‍💻 I worked as a system administrator in an IT company in the city of Smolensk for 5 years..
+- 👨‍🔬 Then I decided to try myself in 3D-modeling of teeth in a dental laboratory.
-- 👀 I’m interested in Android Applications
+- 👀 Now, I’m interested in developing Android applications.
-- 🌱 I’m currently learning Java and Flutter
+- 🌱 I’m currently learning Java and Flutter.
-- 💞️ I’m looking to collaborate with mentors
+- 💞️ I would like to improve my programming skills to create a useful apps.
-- 📫 How to reach me trsv.egor@gmail.com
+- 📫 My contact: trsv.egor@gmail.com